Boreal forest of Canada

 Canada's boreal forest is a vast region comprising about one third of the circumpolar boreal forest that rings the Northern Hemisphere, mostly north of the 50th parallel.
 Other countries with boreal forest include Russia, which contains the majority; the United States in its northernmost state of Alaska; and the Scandinavian or Northern European countries (e.g. Sweden, Finland, Norway and small regions of Scotland).
 In Europe, the entire boreal forest is referred to as taiga, not just the northern fringe where it thins out near the tree line.
 The boreal region in Canada covers almost 60% of the country's land area.
 The Canadian boreal region spans the landscape from the most easterly part of the province of Newfoundland and Labrador to the border between the far northern Yukon and Alaska.
 The area is dominated by coniferous forests, particularly spruce, interspersed with vast wetlands, mostly bogs and fens.
 The boreal region of Canada includes eight ecozones.
-While the biodiversity of regions varies, each ecozone has a characteristic native flora and fauna.
+While the biodiversity of regions varies, each ecozone has characteristic native flora and fauna.

 The boreal forest zone consists of closed-crown conifer forests with a conspicuous deciduous element (Ritchie 1987).
 The proportions of the dominant conifers (white and black spruces, jack pine (Pinus banksiana Lamb.), tamarack, and balsam fir) vary greatly in response to interactions among climate, topography, soil, fire, pests, and perhaps other factors.

 The boreal region contains about 13% of Canada's population.
 With its sheer vastness and forest cover, the boreal makes an important contribution to the rural and aboriginal economies of Canada, primarily through resource industries, recreation, hunting, fishing and eco-tourism.
 Hundreds of cities and towns within its territory derive at least 20% of their economic activity from the forest, mainly from industries like forest products, mining, oil and gas and tourism.
 The boreal forest also plays an iconic role in Canada's history, economic and social development and the arts.